Last updated on August 26th, 2021

 - Check whether your card allows you to earn rewards for international purchases

 What Hotel Rewards Benefits and Perks Should You Look for In a Hotel Credit Card?

 Hotel-centric perks and benefits are another aspect of a hotel credit card.
 These perks come from the hotel itself – and not the card issuer.
 These benefits allow account holders to enjoy an exceptional array of amenities and luxury – at no additional cost.

 Here are some oft eh most popular features to look out for:

-Signup bonuses are the rewards card issuers provide when opening a new account.
+Sign-up bonuses are the rewards card issuers provide when opening a new account.
 These bonuses might be available without any additional conditions, meaning when you open the account – you get the reward.
-In most cases, however, signup bonuses require meeting a minimum spend within a set number of months from account opening.
+In most cases, however, sign-up bonuses require meeting a minimum spend within a set number of months from account opening.

 0% Intro APR

 Note: These rewards usually have a spending requirement and a time-sensitive deadline of between three months (or 90 days) and six months.

 Credit card companies, as well as hotel and airline loyalty programs, often offer exclusive promotions to their customers that are invite-only.
 Card issuers offer these discounts on criteria including: